Simbiat/db-binder/README.md

 Can be used to "unpack" a `$bindings` array and prepare each value for future binding by "cloning" the original parameter identifier.
 Since this requires **changing** of the original SQL, function **requires** passing it a string (by reference), and thus **before** you have prepared it using `prepare()`.
 It also currently requires the list of **all** bindings to be passed (by reference) because they also need to be modified and because I simply do not see a good way of not doing that.

 The query is expected to have the `IN` clause in it, and `$bindings` is expected to have a format same as for `bindMultiple()`.
+Only named identifiers are supported because otherwise the function can break the order, especially since `+` operator is used instead of `array_merge`.
 Here's a practical example:
 ```php
 $query = 'SELECT COUNT(*) as `count` FROM `information_schema`.`TABLES` WHERE `TABLE_NAME` IN(:table) AND `TABLE_SCHEMA` IN(:schema);';
 $table = ['table', 'table2'];